rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Org.md

   - Self-service permissions assigned to the organization.
 - ssoGroups: list of SsoGroups
   - SSO groups authorized for the organization.
+- physicalStorageUsed: System.Int64
+  - Physical storage used by the organization.
 - allUrls: list of System.Strings
   - All URLs associated with the organization.